 - MATH 202 and MATH 212 require credit for second semester calculus (MATH 22, 112L, 122L, or 122).
 AP/IPC credits must be on your Duke record as MATH 22; the Mathematics Department cannot accept alternative evidence of scores expected to result in this credit.
 See these course webpages for information about the MATH 122L Proficiency Exam if you are confident in your proficiency with second semester calculus despite not having such credit.

-- MATH 202 Multivariable Calculus for Economics, MATH 212 Muiltivariable Calculus, and MATH 222 Advanced Multivariable Calculus cover similar material.
+- MATH 202 Multivariable Calculus for Economics, MATH 212 Introduction to Multivariable Calculus, MATH 219 Multivariable Calculus, and MATH 222 Advanced Multivariable Calculus cover similar material.
 Students cannot receive credit for more than one of these courses.

-- MATH 221 Linear Algebra and Applications and MATH 216 Linear Algebra and Differential Equations cover similar material.
+- MATH 221 Linear Algebra and Applications, MATH 218 Matrices and Vector Spaces, and MATH 216 Linear Algebra and Differential Equations cover similar material.
 Students cannot receive credit for both of these courses.

 - MATH 216 requires credit for MATH 202, 212, or 222, and is not open to students who have credit for MATH 221 or MATH 356 Elementary Differential Equations.